-- (1) Moving, opposing and reply papers must be filed and served with the Court and parties within the time prescribed by law.
-The Court will not consider late filed papers unless good cause is shown at the hearing. - (2) All memoranda and other papers filed in support of, and in opposition to, motions shall comply with the requirements of the California Rules of Court. - (3) Despite Rule 3.1110 of the California Rules of Court, subdivision (f), a large number of documents filed with the Court include exhibits that are not properly tabbed.
-The majority of these non-compliant documents are fax-filed through an attorney service.
-The attorney service prints out the documents and files them without tabbing the exhibits.
-The purpose of this rule is to discourage such rule violations, which impose a substantial burden on judges and staff. - (A) Every fax-filed document shall be stamped on the first page with the name, address, and telephone number of the attorney service that prepared the document for filing. - (B) If a particular attorney service repeatedly files documents with untabbed or improperly tabbed exhibits, the matter will be referred to the Presiding Judge for appropriate action. - (C) Counsel of record should take note the Court has and will continue to impose monetary sanctions on attorneys who file documents with untabbed or improperly tabbed exhibits, regardless of whether such documents were fax-filed through an attorney service, and in some instances will disregard those documents or drop a hearing from calendar based on the rule violation.
+(1) Moving, opposing and reply papers must be filed and served with the Court and parties within the time prescribed by law.
+The Court will not consider late filed papers unless good cause is shown at the hearing.

+- (2) All memoranda and other papers filed in support of, and in opposition to, motions shall comply with the requirements of the California Rules of Court. - (3) Despite Rule 3.1110 of the California Rules of Court, subdivision (f), a large number of documents filed with the Court include exhibits that are not properly tabbed or ,where electronically filed, are not properly bookmarked.
+The purpose of this rule is to discourage such rule violations, which impose a substantial burden on judges and staff. - (A) If a particular attorney service repeatedly files documents lacking proper tabs or bookmarks where required, the matter will be referred to the Presiding Judge for appropriate action. - (B) Counsel of record should take note the Court has and will continue to impose monetary sanctions on attorneys who file documents lacking proper tabs or bookmarks where required, regardless of whether such documents were fax-filed through an attorney service, and in some instances will disregard those documents or drop a hearing from calendar based on the rule violation.